-Oliver has reviewed book manuscripts for Routledge press, and has peer reviewed articles in a number of high quality journals, including Global Discourse, Theory Culture and Critique, and Political Studies.
+I have reviewed book manuscripts for a range of academic publishers and have peer reviewed articles in a number of high quality journals, including Global Discourse, Theory Culture and Critique, and Political Studies.